Mohammad007/chrome-extension-custom-login/README.md

 * <b>How to use chrome extension</b>

 1:- Download project
-2:- Extract this folder
+2:- Extract this folder <br>
-3:- Open Chrome and go to Extensions option
+3:- Open Chrome and go to Extensions option <br>
-4:- Enable Developer mode
+4:- Enable Developer mode <br>
 5:- Load unpacked and select folder
 *************************************